tbnobody/OpenDTU-docs/docs/firmware/mqtt_topics.md

 # MQTT Topics

-The base topic, as configured in the web GUI is prepended to all follwing topics.
+The base topic, as configured in the web GUI is prepended to all following topics.

 ## General topics